 Top Cut: A Beef Contest

-New York Schools Win Fifth Annual Beef Competition
+New York Schools Win Sixth Annual Beef Competition

-School lunch and creativity were synonymous in the fifth annual Top Cut Beef Contest for elementary, middle, and high school students.
-Sixty-seven classrooms competed to develop a beef recipe of their choice that could be served in their school cafeteria, while also working with their school's food service personnel to identify the process of procuring, preparing, and providing a balanced school lunch.
-New York Agriculture in the Classroom and the New York Beef Council are pleased to announce the winners of the Top Cut Beef Contest.
+Students put their cooking skills and creativity to the test in the sixth annual Top Cut Beef Contest this fall.
+This year sixty-eight classrooms competed to develop a beef product of their choice that could be found in their school cafeteria, while also working with their school's food service personnel to identify the process of procuring, preparing, and providing a balanced school lunch.
+New York Agriculture in the Classroom and the New York Beef Council were overwhelmed by the quality and ingenuity put into each submission and would like to extend sincere congratulations to all participants of the Top Cut Beef Contest.

 Students and teachers in grades three through twelve were exposed to beef production and nutrition by developing a recipe and marketing strategy for a food product of their choice and design.
 In this hands-on experience, students were exposed to the versatility of beef and safe food handling practices while also learning about the multitude of agricultural careers and skills it takes to develop a recipe.